 Directed by Sam Newfield

-Written by Basil Dickey.
+Written by Basil Dickey

-The Actors: Tim McCoy (Captain William Carson and Trigger Mallory), Joan Barclay (Jessie Treadwell), Ben Corbett (Magpie McGillicutty), Ted Adams (Slim Marsh), Forrest Taylor (henchman Eddie), Bob Terry (henchman Steve), Donald Gallaher (henchman Mort), Dave O'Brien (henchman Meggs), Jack Mulhall (prison warden), Ed Cassidy (banker), Jack 'Tiny' Lipson (Toby, saloon owner), Carl Mathews (henchman), George Morrell (townsman), Jack C. Smith (cellblock guard), Frank Wayne (FBI Agent Dickson), Wally West (bank teller), Lloyd Whitlock (reporter).
+The Actors: Tim McCoy (Captain William Carson and Trigger Mallory), Joan Barclay (Jessie Treadwell), Ben Corbett (Magpie McGillicutty), Ted Adams (Slim Marsh), Forrest Taylor (henchman Eddie), Bob Terry (henchman Steve), Donald Gallaher (henchman Mort), Dave O'Brien (henchman Meggs), Jack Mulhall (prison warden), Ed Cassidy (banker), Jack 'Tiny' Lipson (Toby, saloon owner), Carl Mathews (henchman), George Morrell (townsman), Jack C. Smith (cellblock guard), Frank Wayne (FBI Agent Dickson), Wally West (bank teller), Lloyd Whitlock (newspaper reporter Smith)